 My husband and I shop carefully but still treat ourselves to dining out as often as we can.
 The concept of coupons barely exists in London.
 However, grocery stores still have things ‘on offer’ regularly.
 Having discount cards on restaurants and pubs helps tremendously.
 Research these through your bank and online as soon as you can.

-Don’t mistakenly think you’ll save a lot by forgoing a car.
+Don’t mistakenly think you’ll save a lot by forgoing a car, in fact, I looked into getting a car, and found cheap insurance online.
+There a ton of different places online for you to find cheap car insurance if you are interested in driving in London, for example, somewhere like cheapautoinsurance.co.uk and Admiral to name a couple.
 Cabs in London are very expensive.
 Plan on using busses or the Underground as much as possible.
 I’ve written a separate advice post on that.
 But, buying an Oyster card and avoiding peak travel times are some of my top tips to save money on travel in London.

 Since London is in such proximity of fantastic holiday destinations, you’ll have many travel temptations.
 Be advised a train is not always the cheapest alternative.
 In fact, many times it’s more expensive than flying.

 Don’t underestimate all the free museums and historic locations in and around London that you can visit also.